JulianOzelRose/Notepad/README.md

 but with added Google search feature.
 Includes find, replace, go to line, insert time/date, change font, zoom in/out, clipboard actions, print, and more.
 Offers compatibility with various file formats (UTF-8, UTF-16, ASCII, and Unicode).
-Includes cross-platform functionality ofr Windows, Macintosh, and Linux files.
+Includes cross-platform functionality of Windows, Macintosh, and Linux files.

 #### Technologies
 - Language: C#
 - Framework: .NET Framework 4.8

-## Setup
+## Installation and usage
 There is no installation or setup necessary for this program.
 To run this program, simply navigate to the [Release](https://github.com/JulianOzelRose/Notepad/tree/master/Notepad/bin/x64/Release) folder, then download ```Notepad.exe```, then run it.
 You'll find that the tool bar, status bar, context menu,